Where to sell your handmade soap

-Looking for places to sell you soap?
-If you have been doing craft fairs and markets, go around and ask some of the other artisans if they would recommend any stores and start searching the internet for places in your area that would be a good fit to have your soap.
+Looking for places to sell your soap?
+If you are selling your soap at craft fairs and markets, go around and ask some of the other artisans if they would recommend any stores where you might be able to wholesale your products.
+Then start searching the internet for places in your area that may be a good fit to sell your soap.
+Gifts stores, resorts etc.

 When searching the internet: